timurrrr/86buttdrop/README.md

 ![Floor bracket, back view](images/floor_bracket_preview_back.png)

 ### Seatbelt bolt sleeve

-* Use "Metals > Steel > 4130 Chromoly > 4.8 mm".
+1. Use "Metals > Steel > 4130 Chromoly > 4.8 mm".
-* No services, no finishing.
+1. No services, no finishing.

+### Placing the order

-Add one of each to cart (you should have four in total).
+* Add one of each part to your Cart (you should have four items in total).
-It should be about $200 in total.
-Order when ready!
+* Verify the quote, it should be about $200.
+* Order when ready!

 ## Additional hardware

 You will need:

-* 8x Class 10.9 M10x1.25 _flange_ bolts, 25 mm thread length.
+* 4x Class 10.9 M10x1.25 _flange_ bolts, 25 mm thread length.
+  * We will use them to bolt the kit to the floor, so it's important to use the right length.
+* Class 10.9 M10x1.25 _flange_ bolts, 20 mm thread length.
+  * For the 100 mm legroom option, you'll need 6 of them.
+  * For other legroom options, you'll only need 4.
+  * It's OK to use slightly longer bolts for this item.25 mm)
-* 5x Class 10.9 M10x1.25 _flange_ nuts.
+* Class 10.9 M10x1.25 _flange_ nuts.
+  * For the 100 mm legroom option, you'll need 7 of them.
+  * For other legroom options, you'll only need 5.
 * 1x Grade 8 7/16"-20 bolt, 3/4" thread length.

 I got all of these at a local ACE Hardware store for ~$50.